The volume measure of the Brownian sphere is a Hausdorff measure: Introduction

 \section{Introduction}

-This work is concerned with the Brownian sphere, also called the Brownian map, which is a random compact metric space providing a universal model of two-dimensional random geometry.
-The Brownian sphere has been shown to be the scaling limit in the Gromov-Hausdorff sense of many different classes of random planar maps such as triangulations or quadrangulations of the sphere (see in particular \cite{Abr,AA,AA2,BJM,Uniqueness,Mar,Mie-Acta}).
+This work is concerned with the Brownian sphere, also known as the Brownian map, which is a random compact metric space providing a universal model of two-dimensional random geometry.
+The Brownian sphere has been shown to be the scaling limit in the Gromov-Hausdorff sense of many different classes of random planar maps such as triangulations or quadrangulations of the sphere (see in particular \cite{Abr,AA,AA2,BJM,Uniqueness,Mar,Mar2,Mie-Acta}).
 The first construction the Brownian sphere \cite{MM05,Invent} relied on Brownian motion indexed by the Brownian tree, or equivalently on the Brownian snake driven by a normalized Brownian excursion.
 In this construction, the Brownian sphere is constructed as a quotient space of the interval $[0,1]$ and is naturally equipped with a volume measure defined as the pushforward of Lebesgue measure on $[0,1]$ under the canonical projection.
-This volume measure is expected to appear as the limit of (scaled) counting measures on vertices when the Brownian sphere is written as the Gromov-Hausdorff-Prokhorov limit of large random planar maps (see \cite[Theorem 7]{Disks} for the case of quadrangulations).
+This volume measure appears as the limit of (scaled) counting measures on vertices when the Brownian sphere is written as the Gromov-Hausdorff-Prokhorov limit of large random planar maps (see \cite[Theorem 7]{Disks} for the case of quadrangulations and \cite[Theorem 1.2]{Mar2} for the more general case of bipartite planar maps with a prescribed degree sequence).
 We mention that a very different approach to the Brownian sphere, involving deep connections with Liouville quantum gravity has been developed by Miller and Sheffield in a series of papers \cite{MS1,MS2,MS3,MS4}.
 More recently, Ding, Dub\'edat, Dunlap and Falconet \cite{DDDF} have studied Liouville first-passage percolation metrics associated with mollified versions of the Gaussian free field and were able to prove the tightness of these renormalized metrics.
 Gwynne and Miller \cite{GM} later proved the uniqueness of the limit, which is determined by the Gaussian free field and called the Liouville quantum gravity metric.
-A particular case of this metric corresponds to a variant of the Brownian sphere metric.
+A particular case of this metric should correspond to a variant of the Brownian sphere metric.

 The Brownian sphere is known to be homeomorphic to the $2$-sphere, but its Hausdorff dimension is equal to $4$ \cite{Invent}.
 The original motivation of the present work was to determine an exact Hausdorff measure function for the Brownian sphere.
 Our main result solves this problem, and also provides a natural interpretation of the volume measure.